vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/04_saMskArAH.md

 *Objection*.—

-&gt; “Nowhere in the Veda is the *attaining of Brahman* declared to be the &gt; reward of the actions here enumerated.
-For instance, (A) as for the &gt; *compulsory* acts, they are prescribed as being without rewards.
-If &gt; we.were to assume rewards, such an assumption would be purely human in &gt; its source (and as such not authoritative).
-And since the Veda has &gt; declared them to be *compulsory* by means of such phrases ‘throughout &gt; one’s life’ and the like, there can be no justification for applying &gt; the principle.of the *V* sacrifice (and assume the reward to consist &gt; in the attaining of heaven).
-If it were argued that—‘from the present &gt; verse of Manu itself we learn that the said Acts bring the mentioned &gt; rewards,’—then it would come to this that only such persons are &gt; entitled to these acts as long for Final Release; which would deprive &gt; them of their compulsory character; and this would be contrary to what &gt; has been declared in the Veda.
-It may be argued that—‘inasmuch as no &gt; one ever undertakes a fruitless act, (if no rewards were mentioned) &gt; the laying down of the acts would be futile.’
-‘But there may be no &gt; performance at all; that does not matter; the use of a ‘source of &gt; knowledge’ lies in making things known; if it has succeeded in doing &gt; this, its purpose has been served; and the present verse does clearly &gt; indicate some acts as to be done; and if this indication is &gt; accomplished (the purpose of the scriptural injunction has been &gt; served); if people do not perform those acts, they transgress the &gt; behests of the scripture, and thereby incur sin.
-All old writers have &gt; explained the sense of the Injunctive etc., on these lines.
-If a &gt; servant does not perform his duty, as he is ordered to doby his &gt; master, cither he does not obtain his wages, or he incurs sin.
-Now as &gt; regards the compulsory acts, since no rewards are mentioned (in the &gt; form of wages), the evil that follows is not in the form of losing the &gt; reward, but in the form of suffering pain.
-It is only in this manner &gt; that we can explain the fact of, *all men* being required to perform &gt; the compulsory acts.
-From all this it follows that in the case of &gt; compulsory acts there is no reward.
-(B) As regards the *optional* &gt; acts, other results have boen declared as following from them, and not &gt; *Fin l Release* (the one mentioned here).
-How then could this Final &gt; Release be such an end of man as is accomplished by the mere &gt; performance of acts?”
+> “Nowhere in the Veda is the *attaining of Brahman* declared to be the
+> reward of the actions here enumerated.
+For instance, (A) as for the
+> *compulsory* acts, they are prescribed as being without rewards.
+If
+> we.were to assume rewards, such an assumption would be purely human in
+> its source (and as such not authoritative).
+And since the Veda has
+> declared them to be *compulsory* by means of such phrases ‘throughout
+> one’s life’ and the like, there can be no justification for applying
+> the principle.of the *V* sacrifice (and assume the reward to consist
+> in the attaining of heaven).
+If it were argued that—‘from the present
+> verse of Manu itself we learn that the said Acts bring the mentioned
+> rewards,’—then it would come to this that only such persons are
+> entitled to these acts as long for Final Release; which would deprive
+> them of their compulsory character; and this would be contrary to what
+> has been declared in the Veda.
+It may be argued that—‘inasmuch as no
+> one ever undertakes a fruitless act, (if no rewards were mentioned)
+> the laying down of the acts would be futile.’
+‘But there may be no
+> performance at all; that does not matter; the use of a ‘source of
+> knowledge’ lies in making things known; if it has succeeded in doing
+> this, its purpose has been served; and the present verse does clearly
+> indicate some acts as to be done; and if this indication is
+> accomplished (the purpose of the scriptural injunction has been
+> served); if people do not perform those acts, they transgress the
+> behests of the scripture, and thereby incur sin.
+All old writers have
+> explained the sense of the Injunctive etc., on these lines.
+If a
+> servant does not perform his duty, as he is ordered to doby his
+> master, cither he does not obtain his wages, or he incurs sin.
+Now as
+> regards the compulsory acts, since no rewards are mentioned (in the
+> form of wages), the evil that follows is not in the form of losing the
+> reward, but in the form of suffering pain.
+It is only in this manner
+> that we can explain the fact of, *all men* being required to perform
+> the compulsory acts.
+From all this it follows that in the case of
+> compulsory acts there is no reward.
+(B) As regards the *optional*
+> acts, other results have boen declared as following from them, and not
+> *Fin l Release* (the one mentioned here).
+How then could this Final
+> Release be such an end of man as is accomplished by the mere
+> performance of acts?”

 It is just in view of these considerations that the text has been explained as a mere ‘*arthavāda*,’ meant to eulogise the injunction of